rokonio/NvChad-config/README.md

 This is where my config tries to come handy.
 Just enable a flag in configs/langs.lua for your language and the config will set it up for you.

 I currently only have settings for languages I use, but my goal is to make an opiniated configuration for the maximum languages I can.
-If your configuration for a language you isn't present or could be improved, feel free to open an issuer or even submit a pull request !
+If your configuration for a language you use isn't present or could be improved, feel free to open an issue or even submit a pull request !

 When you enable a lang, don't forget to run `:MasonInstallAll` for the changes to take effects.